An Australian spinner with the aggression of a quick bowler

 A riveting finish in the only Test to be won off the last ball.
 England began the final eight-ball over of the first Test against South Africa in Durban needing eight runs to win with two wickets remaining.
 Alec Bedser and Cliff Gladwin got that down to one off one ball.
 Wisden describes the final moments as follows: "In a mid-wicket conference about the last ball Gladwin and Bedser decided to run in any event... as Tuckett began his run-up the fieldsmen started to run in like sprinters towards the wicket to prevent the single which would win the match.
 Gladwin went into his stumps, swung his bat, but again missed his stroke.
 The ball struck his thigh and bounced a yard or two in front of him.
 From short-leg Mann pounced on the ball, but both batsmen galloped to safety."

 Birth of Grant Flower, who was overshadowed for much of his career by his brother Andy, one of the great wicketkeeper-batsmen of his times, but who didn't exactly wilt when playing for Zimbabwe, scoring six Test centuries, three of them against Pakistan, including an unbeaten 201 in Harare in 1994-95.
-During the dispute between the Zimbabwe board and the rebel players he emerged as spokesman for the latter, which effectively led to his retirement from the international game in 2004.
-He spent six successful seasons with Essex, guiding them to the Friends Provident Trophy in 2008.
-After his final season in 2010, Flower returned to Zimbabwe and took up the post of batting coach of the national side.
-He made an international comeback too, playing two ODIs against South Africa, but with limited success, and also returned to domestic cricket in Zimbabwe, captaining Mashonaland Eagles to the domestic Twenty20 title in 2010-11.
+The dispute between the Zimbabwe board and the rebel players effectively led to his retirement from the international game in 2004, after which he spent six successful seasons with Essex, guiding them to the Friends Provident Trophy in 2008.
+In 2010, Flower returned to Zimbabwe and took up the post of batting coach of the national side.
+He made an international comeback too, playing two ODIs against South Africa, but with limited success, and also returned to domestic cricket in Zimbabwe, captaining Mashonaland Eagles to the domestic T20 title in 2010-11.
 He retired before Zimbabwe's trip to Bangladesh in November 2010 and turned his full attention to coaching.

 Birth of the first Test cricketer to come from St Lucia.
-Fast bowler Darren Sammy took a seven-for (including three in an over) on Test debut at Old Trafford in 2007 but then went on to cement his spot as an allrounder in the one-day side.
-In 2010, he became the first West Indian to take five wickets in a Twenty20 - in a match West Indies lost to Zimbabwe - and also the fastest West Indian to a one-day half-century (off 20 balls) - in a match they lost to South Africa.
-Later that year, he was the surprise choice for captain after Chris Gayle was axed, and in May 2011 led West Indies to their first Test win in two years, taking seven wickets against Pakistan in Providence.
-He also led West Indies to their first world title since 1979 - the World T20 in 2012.
+Fast bowler Darren Sammy took a seven-for (including three in an over) on Test debut, at Old Trafford in 2007 but then went on to cement his spot as an allrounder in the one-day side.
+In 2010, he became the first West Indian to take five wickets in a T20 - in a match West Indies lost to Zimbabwe - and also the fastest West Indian to a one-day half-century (off 20 balls) - in a match they lost to South Africa.
+Later that year he was the surprise choice for captain after Chris Gayle was axed, and proved a talismanic one, leading West Indies to their first Test win in two years in May 2011, to the World T20 title in 2012, their first world title since 1979 and again in 2016.

 Birth of Khalid "Billy" Ibadulla, who was better known in England for his long service to Warwickshire and played in only four Tests for Pakistan, but who scored 166 on his debut, against Australia in Karachi in 1964-65.